 Why Dog Dental Care Matters More Than You Think

-- Dog-specific toothpaste -- Never use human toothpaste.
-It contains fluoride and xylitol, both of which are toxic to dogs.
-Enzymatic dog toothpastes in poultry or peanut butter flavors are widely available.
+- Dog-specific toothpaste — Never use human toothpaste.
+It contains fluoride and xylitol.
+They're highly toxic to dogs.
+Enzymatic dog toothpastes in poultry or peanut butter flavors are everywhere.
+Maple prefers poultry.
+Benny, my 9-year-old lab/pit mix, will tolerate anything if I pretend it's food.

 Phase 1: Desensitization (Days 1-7)